 Institute for Health & Recovery (IHR)'s Comprehensive Introduction to Psychological Trauma for Substance Use Disorder Treatment Professionals

 Developed specifically for substance use disorder treatment professionals, this training supports individual and organizational efforts to provide trauma informed care.
 Four one-hour modules each introduce a specific topic.
-Continuing education credits available.
+Continuing education credits available for LADC and LMHC.

-This 75 minute training helps substance use disorder and other treatment professionals understand how men’s socialization as men can interfere with recovery from substance use and other disorders.
-Participants learn specific techniques for working with men to promote recovery from SUD and trauma.
+This 90 minute training helps substance use disorder and other treatment professionals understand how men’s socialization as men can interfere with recovery from substance use and other disorders.
+Participants learn specific techniques for working with men to promote recovery from SUD and trauma...